Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

 <span style="text-align: justify;"></span>

   * <strong>Academic</strong>
   <ul style="text-align: justify;"> I am currently a Lecturer (Assistant Professor) at <a href="https://www.deakin.edu.au/">Deakin University</a>, School of Information Technologies, Burwood, Melbourne.
 Before that, I was at RMIT University, Melbourne.
 I completed my Ph.D. in Computer Science at RMIT University under the supervsion of Professor Zahir Tari.
-Prior to that, I earned a Bachelor's degree in Computer Engineering (Software) and an Honours degree in Computer Science. </ul>
+Prior to that, I earned a Bachelor's degree in Computer Engineering (Software) and an Honours degree in Computer Science.
+Please refer to <a href="https://nasrin-sohrabi.github.io/services/"> this link </a> for my research interest</ul>

   <ul>I am also team lead at Resilient and Scalable Computing Group <a href="https://rscg-research.gitlab.io/rscg.gitlab.io">[RSCG]</a></ul>